michelesr/thesis/src/ci-cd.md

     $ cat /etc/passwd | grep $(whoami)
     michele:x:1000:1000::/home/michele:/usr/bin/zsh

+If the users doesn't match, using of UUID `1000` can always be forced with:

+    # chmod 1000:1000 $HOME/jenkins_data

 If Gogs is up and has been launched with the command provided previously, Jenkins can be accessed at the URL `http://localhost:5000`, because the port for the Jenkins service has been exported at the Gogs launch.